christoftorres/TicketMiner/TestCases/README.md

 E-commerce
 ----------

 This test case illustrates how the TicketMiner service could easily be used for micro-payments on e-commerce websites.
 The test case website permits a user to choose and buy four different pictures online.
-By clicking on the "Buy now!" button, the user will initialize the payment process by submitting his mined tickets to the server, and on success, the watermark-free and full resolution picture will be downloaded from the e-commerce website to the local downloads folder of the user.
+By clicking on the "Buy now!" button, the user will initialize the payment process by submitting his mined tickets to the server, and on success, the watermark-free and full resolution picture will be downloaded from the e-commerce website to the local downloads directory on the user's computer.

 Installation instructions
 =========================